zafatar/reservation-api/README.md

 ### 5. Future works.
  - Better error handling (ex. the case of missing parameters in Table POST).
  - Bugfixes if any found.
  - Writing some integration tests.
+(Mock the Redis Server)